It’s an age-old debate that's been dividing the culinary community for decades: Should you rinse raw chicken before

-"I grew up on a farm in Missouri, and the chickens co-mingled with the pigs and other animals that weren’t the best at keeping up with personal hygiene,” said Summers via email.
+"I grew up on a farm in Missouri, and the chickens co-mingled with the pigs and other animals that weren’t the best at keeping up with personal hygiene,” said Summers.
 “I always wash my chickens to ensure that they’re completely clean with no grit left behind."

 Restauranteur and award-winning barbecue chef Melissa Cookston is also a chicken washer.
 "I agree that the high temperatures will kill all the germs, but I’m not taking any chances,” said Cookston.
 “I wash thoroughly before cooking.
 This also gives me a nice clean surface for seasonings to adhere to."

-But plenty of pros stick with the USDA guidelines, too.
-And when they do rinse, it's to get rid of unappetizing extras, not kill germs.
+But plenty of pros stick with the USDA guidelines.
+And when they do rinse, it's to get rid of unappetizing extras, not to kill germs.

-“If you buy fresh, skinless chicken breast, it doesn’t need to be washed," Luca Corazzina, executive chef at 312 Chicago, told TODAY.
+“If you buy fresh, skinless chicken breast, it doesn’t need to be washed," Luca Corazzina, executive chef at 312 Chicago, said.
 "If you buy chicken from your supermarket that has been sitting in its own blood and juices for a few days, you will probably feel better giving it a quick rinse.”

-If you're really worried about making sure your poultry is as clean as possible, Magoulas did advise a safer method of "washing" the bird.
-If you want to remove excess sodium (many commercially produced chickens have added sodium to help preserve the meat and remove blood), it's OK to soak it in water — so the juices don't splash— and leave it in the refrigerator for no more than two hours before cooking.
+If you are really worried about making sure your poultry is as "clean" as possible, Magoulas did advise a safer method of "washing" the bird.
+If you want to remove excess sodium (many commercially produced chickens have added sodium to help preserve the meat and remove blood), it's OK to soak it in water — so the juices don't splash — and leave it in the refrigerator for no more than two hours before cooking.